SahilThorat11/C_Programming/Assignments/Assignment_02/README.md

-Assignment 2 :
+# Assignment 2 :

 This folder contains warmup codes which are:-

-Used to prime number of stars given by user
+            1.Used to prime number of stars given by user

-Used print * by taking input from user
+            2.Used print * by taking input from user

-Display string based on condition
+            3.Display string based on condition

-used to display same number in multiple of another number
+            4.used to display same number in multiple of another number

-used to check weather number is even or odd.
+            5.used to check weather number is even or odd.

 To execute these codes I used commands:-